aprevatte/aprevatte.github.io/_posts/2021-Project-2-Blog-Post.md

-This project [Online News Popularity](https://chennadebrown.github.io/Project-2/) involved analyzing the Online News Popularity data set from the UCI Machine Learning Repository to construct predict models on article shares by topic. summary statistics, and data visualizations for countries with the highest COVID-19 case count.
+This project [Online News Popularity](https://chennadebrown.github.io/Project-2/) involved analyzing the Online News Popularity data set from the UCI Machine Learning Repository to construct predictive models on article shares by topic.
+Our team subsetted the data with parameters to automate Markdown for each article topic.
+Then, we performed exploratory data analysis on different quantitative and qualitative variables to observe any patterns in the data.
+We then divided our data into a training and test set and used linear regression, random forest, and boosted trees for predictive modeling on article shares.
+Our models were selected using cross-validation and were applied to the test sets.
+We conducted a comparison among models and declared the winner as having the lowest RMSE.

+summary statistics, and data visualizations for countries with the highest COVID-19 case count.
 I spent time writing functions that created dataframes for users to easily see the confirmed cases and deaths for a